Maosef/old_site/about.md

 * Financial analysis
 * Chess

+I want a spot for a portfolio, but I also want a blog.
+Since I only get one free site on Github, I may as well combine them.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)